schladt/ptf-modules/README.md

 # ptf-modules
 Modules created for the Pentester's Framework

-(Most of these will also be sumbitted to the main project at https://github.com/trustedsec/ptf/)
+(Most of these will also be submitted to the main project at https://github.com/trustedsec/ptf/)